jonasbanurea/jelita-platform-microservices/layanan-manajemen-pengguna/postman/TESTING_GUIDE.md

 ## Troubleshooting

 ### Problem: "Could not get response" / Connection refused
-**Solusi:**
+**Solution:**
-- Pastikan service sedang berjalan (cek terminal)
+- Ensure service is running (check terminal)
-- Cek PORT di environment variable sesuai dengan PORT service
+- Check PORT in environment variable matches service PORT
-- Pastikan tidak ada firewall yang memblokir
+- Ensure no firewall is blocking

 ### Problem: "Invalid or expired token"
-**Solusi:**
+**Solution:**
-- Jalankan ulang request Sign In untuk mendapat token baru
+- Re-run Sign In request to get new token
-- Token default expire dalam 1 jam (bisa diubah di JWT sign options)
+- Token expires in 1 hour by default (can be changed in JWT sign options)
-- Pastikan JWT_SECRET di .env sama dengan yang digunakan saat signin
+- Ensure JWT_SECRET in .env matches the one used during signin

-### Problem: "User not found" saat Sign In
+### Problem: "User not found" during Sign In
-**Solusi:**
+**Solution:**
-- Buat user test di database terlebih dahulu
+- Create test user in database first
-- Atau jalankan seeder/migration jika sudah ada
+- Or run seeder/migration if available
-- Cek username di request body sesuai dengan data di database
+- Check username in request body matches database data

-### Problem: Environment variable tidak otomatis terisi
+### Problem: Environment variable not auto-filling
-**Solusi:**
+**Solution:**
-- Pastikan environment sudah dipilih (cek dropdown kanan atas)
+- Ensure environment is selected (check top-right dropdown)
-- Buka tab **Tests** di request Sign In, pastikan script ada
+- Open **Tests** tab in Sign In request, ensure script exists
-- Buka Console (Ctrl+Alt+C) untuk lihat log error
+- Open Console (Ctrl+Alt+C) to view error logs

 ### Problem: Database connection error
-**Solusi:**
+**Solution:**
-- Cek file `.env` sudah terisi dengan benar
+- Check `.env` file is filled correctly
-- Pastikan MySQL/database service berjalan
+- Ensure MySQL/database service is running
-- Test koneksi database secara manual
+- Test database connection manually
-- Cek credentials DB_USER dan DB_PASSWORD
+- Check DB_USER and DB_PASSWORD credentials

 ---

 ## Tips & Best Practices

-1. **Gunakan Environment untuk berbagai stage:**
+1. **Use Environment for different stages:**
-   - Duplikasi environment untuk Development, Staging, Production
+   - Duplicate environment for Development, Staging, Production
-   - Sesuaikan BASE_URL untuk masing-masing
+   - Adjust BASE_URL for each

 2. **Save response examples:**
-   - Setelah berhasil test, klik **Save Response** → **Save as Example**
+   - After successful test, click **Save Response** → **Save as Example**
-   - Berguna untuk dokumentasi dan sharing dengan tim
+   - Useful for documentation and team sharing

-3. **Gunakan Collection Variables untuk data sensitif:**
+3. **Use Collection Variables for sensitive data:**
-   - Jangan commit environment file dengan credential ke git
+   - Don't commit environment file with credentials to git
-   - Gunakan `.gitignore` untuk `*.postman_environment.json`
+   - Use `.gitignore` for `*.postman_environment.json`

 4. **Monitor via Console:**
-   - Buka Console (View → Show Postman Console atau Ctrl+Alt+C)
+   - Open Console (View → Show Postman Console or Ctrl+Alt+C)
-   - Lihat request/response detail dan log dari scripts
+   - View request/response details and script logs

-5. **Export Collection untuk sharing:**
+5. **Export Collection for sharing:**
-   - Klik ... di collection → Export
+   - Click ... on collection → Export
-   - Share JSON file dengan tim (tanpa environment credentials)
+   - Share JSON file with team (without environment credentials)

 ---